Patricus/Hangman/README.md

 > - A list of letters that have been submitted
 > - A gallows image that will change based on the number of incorrect guesses
 >   - If max number of incorrect guesses is reached, the game is over
+> - A list of blanks that will be filled in as correct letters are guessed
+> - A message that will display if the game is over and if the player won or lost
+>   - An input field to enter a name on game over (for leaderboard)

 The word will be taken from an api call to `https://wordsapiv1.p.mashape.com/words/example`.
 Where `example` is the word that was entered on the setup page.
 The URL will have a query `?word=` lightly encrypted using the `cryptr` package.
 Encryption is done to prevent cheating by looking at the page source.